StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-essence-of-god/_index.md

 God tells us who He is in Exodus 3:14-15.

 If you've ever thought about the question "Well, if the universe exists because God made it, then why does God exist?
-Did something or someone likewise make God?" then the answer is no---God exists simply because God *is* being.
+Did something or someone likewise make God?" then the answer is no—God exists simply because God *is* being.

 Unbelievers scoff at that logic, but it is what the Bible says.